orb-community/pktvisor/README.md

 the signal from the noise; to separate the needles from the haystacks as close to the source as possible.

 It is a resource efficient, side-car style agent built from the ground up to be modular and dynamically controlled in real time via API.
-Its output can be visualized both on-node via command line UI (for a localized, hyper real-time view) as well as centrally collected into industry standard observability stacks like Prometheus and Grafana.
+Input and processor modules may be dynamically loaded at runtime.
+Metric output can be visualized both on-node via command line UI (for a localized, hyper real-time view) as well as centrally collected into industry standard observability stacks like Prometheus and Grafana.

 The [input stream system](src/inputs) is designed to _tap into_ data streams, and currently focuses